 So, now you can see why you’re likely to need THC and CBD together for the best sleep.

-Finding the best marijuana for sleep isn’t just about the THC and CBD levels.
+Finding the best cannabis for sleep isn’t just about the THC and CBD levels.

 Terpenes play a part in this whole puzzle.
 Terpenes are aromatic compounds that also play an essential role in the health benefits of cannabis.
 They give the plants their smell and taste.